Robert Gabriel Mugabe International Airport: History

 A site therefore had to be found for the construction of an airport that would be safer and more suitable for commercial activities.

 The Southern Rhodesian government had appointed a Southern Rhodesia Aerodrome Board as early as January 1947, whose task was to advise the government on the selection, acquisition, construction and maintenance of government aerodromes and landing grounds in Southern Rhodesia.
 Later the same year, an Airfield Construction Unit was formed to undertake an extensive search for a suitable site for a national airport.

 In 1949, the government purchased Kentucky and Adair farms east of Salisbury (2,700 acres at a cost of £54,000) for the construction of the new airport.
-Also in 1949 the Minister of Mines and Transport set up an Airport Panel to co-ordinate the construction of the airport.
-The Panel comprised representatives of the interested government departments, the Municipality of Salisbury and Rhodesia Railways.
+Also in 1949, the Minister of Mines and Transport set up an airport panel to co-ordinate the construction of the airport.
+The panel comprised representatives of the interested government departments, the Municipality of Salisbury and Rhodesia Railways.

 In 1951 the government announced that the airport would be developed as a joint user aerodrome for both civil aviation and the Southern Rhodesian Air Force (SRAF).
 Construction of the airport began soon afterwards, and by September 1951, an 8,400 ft runway had been completed, enabling the first aircraft, an SRAF Anson, to land at the new airport.

 Originally, it was anticipated that the airport would be completed by 1954.
 It was, however, not completed until two years later, because the government ran out of funds in October 1952 and had to suspend the project temporarily.
 The new Salisbury Airport was finally commissioned on 1 July 1956 by the Government of Rhodesia and Nyasaland.
 The cost of building the airport was £924,000.

+The airport was attacked with mortar bombs by the Zimbabwe African National Liberation Army during the 1979 Attack on Salisbury Airport, but remained unscathed after the attack.

 On 18 April 1980, South Rhodesia was officially renamed as Zimbabwe, following its independence from Britain.

-As a result of internal political conflicts since 2000, there has been a decline in tourists to Zimbabwe.
-Consequently there are only two non-African airlines that serve the country: Emirates and Qatar Airways.
+As a result of internal political conflicts since 2000, there has been a decline in tourists to Zimbabwe prior to the country’s withdrawal from the Commonwealth of Nations three years later.
+Consequently, there are only two non-African airlines that serve the country: Emirates and Qatar Airways.
 Formerly British Airways, KLM, Lufthansa, Swissair, Qantas and Air France all served Harare International Airport for many years.

-On 9 November 2017, Harare International Airport was officially, and controversially, renamed after the second President of Zimbabwe, Robert Mugabe, to Robert Gabriel Mugabe International Airport, a decision that was announced earlier in September 2017 and sparked a controversy, as many Zimbabweans felt that too many places in the country had already been renamed after Mugabe.
+On 9 November 2017, Harare International Airport was officially, and controversially, renamed after the second President of Zimbabwe, Robert Mugabe (1924–2019), to Robert Gabriel Mugabe International Airport, a decision that was announced earlier in September 2017 and sparked a controversy, as many Zimbabweans felt that too many places in the country had already been renamed after Mugabe.